-NLU therefore holds the potential to have a massive impact on first call resolution (FCR), as it is able to direct customers to the right place, first time around.
+NLU, therefore, holds the potential to have a massive impact on first call resolution (FCR), as it is able to direct customers to the right place, the first time around.
 With NLU, your callers can say anything they like and the virtual assistant should be clever enough to understand it.
 This means FCR is increased, along with your customers’ levels of satisfaction in the contact process – something that should lead to greater long term customer loyalty.

 While NLU is a subset of AI, it is certainly not something that should be used interchangeably with the latter term, as AI in a broader sense is able to do much more than merely understand and contextualize natural language.

 AI is actually a powerful tool that can aid and augment the entire customer service process within the contact center.
-AI technology is not only useful in assisting call center managers to route calls more effectively, it is also able to provide agents with the data and tools they need to create positive interactions with customers.
-It can even be used to monitor customer satisfaction levels across a variety of channels – including voice, SMS, social media and chat - based on voice analytics and the type of language used by the caller.
+AI technology is not only useful in assisting call center managers to route calls more effectively, but it is also able to provide agents with the data and tools they need to create positive interactions with customers.
+It can even be used to monitor customer satisfaction levels across a variety of channels – including voice, SMS, social media, and chat-based on voice analytics and the type of language used by the caller.
 In the end, this should result in a more productive and efficient contact center and a greater level of overall customer satisfaction.